As a startup, what you dream?

 But if it’s abused and done in a manipulated way Google has the right to prevent that.
 For example, you are copying information but not mentioned the source is a manipulation.
 It will hamper your ranking and reputation.

 Google’s thoughts: Matt beautifully explained about what Google thinks and how they react to duplicate contents here-

-What it is: It’s simply re-writing an already published content manually or by using bots.
-This is an everyday job for the lazy marketers who don’t want to work hard enough.
-They just copy, spin it and publish it.
-If you search for “content spinning tools” online, you will find a lot of free tools by which you can do it easily.
+What it is: It’s merely re-writing an already published content manually or by using bots.
+It is an everyday job for lazy marketers who don’t want to work hard enough.
+They copy, spin it and publish it.
+If you search for “content spinning tools” online, you will find a lot of free tools by which you can do it quickly.

-How it hampers: First thing what gets hampered here is the quality of your sites content.
-Spinned articles are made of weird words and phrases as they are processed by bots.
+How it hampers: First thing what gets hampered here is the quality of your site’s content.
+Spun articles are made of weird words and phrases as bots process them.
 As a result, the contents are not readable to human visitors.

 Article spinning is done mainly for cloaking!
 You can cheat the Google spider by showing different content to them and a different one to the users.
 Once you are caught, you face the wrath of the search engines.

-Google’s thoughts: Matt Cutts discussed in brief about spammy blogging activities and how article spinning can have a bad effect here-
+Google’s thoughts: Matt Cutts discussed in brief about spammy blogging activities and how article spinning can have an adverse effect here-

-What it is: This is one of the eldest and repeated black hat SEO techniques in the SEO industry right now.
+What it is: It is one of the eldest and repeated black hat SEO techniques in the SEO industry right now.
 Keyword stuffing is a process by which you overload your keywords in your site content.
-You align the keywords unnecessarily with the Meta tags or throughout your site content
+You align the keywords unnecessarily with the Meta tags or throughout your site content.

-So simply it’s suicide to stuff keywords in your web pages only to rank high for a small period of time.
+So it’s an absolute suicide to stuff keywords in your web pages only to rank high for a small period.